ozonep/fastify-express/README.md

 28% decrease in bundle size
 ```
 ---
+### RELEASE DATES:

+Last version of Express.js was released *2 years ago*.

+Last version of Fastify.js was released *10 hours ago*.
+With regular updates and support from community (I also contributed to Fastify development).

 ### FINAL NOTE:

 Not sure about production stack, but in case "node-fetch", "isomorphic-fetch" or similar packages